DerGuru/The-Resonant/New Chapters/00 Prologue/00-Prolog-03-Youre_not_broken_Youre_filtered.md

 They stood in silence, watching diagrams shimmer in layered tones of blue and amber on Marla's slate.

-"You never asked me why I agreed to consult on this," Elyra said, almost absently.

-"Because you're the only one who ever saw a recursive field reverse-anchor itself without external pressure," Marla answered without hesitation.
-No emotion.
-Just fact.

-Elyra smirked, though it didn't reach her eyes.
-"Or because I'm broken enough to say yes."

-Marla turned to her, and for a moment, something almost human flickered in her expression.
-"You're not broken.
-You're filtered."

-That shut her up.
-Filtered.
-Not broken.
-It was the kindest thing Marla had ever said to her, and somehow that made it worse.

-Elyra exhaled, her breath fogging slightly in the cold air.
-"I've felt something since yesterday.
-Like... not a presence.
-A contour.
-The field's edge is folding weird."

 Marla walked to the far end of the room, activating the vertical resonance wall.
 The anomaly's signature projected in three dimensions - slowly rotating, dense, full of flickering complexities that made Elyra's damaged resonance sense ache.

 "It's modulating its output in sync with the external array," Marla said.
 "It's not trying to hide anymore."